fadams/lambda-runtime-api-daemon/README.md

 Some more concrete usage examples are included in the [examples](examples) directory and a good place to start is the example [echo lambda and clients](examples/echo).

+### Deploying Lambdas to OpenFaaS
+The Lambda Runtime API Daemon can be configured to emulate the OpenFaaS [watchdog](https://github.com/openfaas/of-watchdog) API simply by setting the environment variable `ENABLE_OPENFAAS` to `true`.
+This exposes the additional routes `/`, `/_/health`, and `/_/ready` on the Invoke API allowing unmodified Lambda Container Images to be deployed as OpenFaaS Functions.

+The example [kind-openfaas](examples/kubernetes/kind-openfaas) illustrates standing up a local kubernetes cluster with [kind](https://kind.sigs.k8s.io/) then deploying [OpenFaaS](https://www.openfaas.com/) to it and deploying Lambda Container Images bundled with the Runtime API Daemon configured to act as an OpenFaaS Function watchdog.

 ## Configuration
 The primary means of configuring the Lambda Runtime API Daemon and Lambda Server is through environment variables.